vuejs/vue-loader/docs/configurations/pre-processors.md

-# Inline Loaders
+# Using Pre-Processors

-`vue-loader` allows you to use other Webpack loaders to process a part of a Vue component.
+In Webpack, all pre-processors need to be applied with a corresponding loader. `vue-loader` allows you to use other Webpack loaders to process a part of a Vue component.
 It will automatically infer the proper loaders to use from the `lang` attribute of a language block.

 ### CSS